Zhuge Liang's Southern Campaign: Pacifying Nanzhong

 Zhuge Liang then ordered Ma Zhong to lead troops southeast from Bodao County (僰道縣; present-day Yibin, Sichuan) to attack Zangke Commandery, and Li Hui to lead troops southwest from Pingyi County (平夷縣; northeast of present-day Bijie, Guizhou) to attack Jianning Commandery.
 When Li Hui reached Kunming, he lost contact with Zhuge Liang and ended up being surrounded by the rebels, who had twice as many men as he did.
-Li Hui then lied to the rebels, saying that he actually wanted to join them.
+Li Hui then lied to the rebels and said that he actually wanted to join them.
 Just as the rebels believed him and lowered their guard, he used the opportunity to strike back and move south to Panjiang (槃江) to meet up with Ma Zhong, who had just defeated Zhu Bao's rebel forces and recaptured Zangke.
-Ma Zhong and Li Hui's units rendezvoused with Zhuge Liang's main army and prepared to attack Meng Huo, who incorporated the remnants of the rebel forces into his own.
+Ma Zhong and Li Hui's units rendez-voused with Zhuge Liang's main army and prepared to attack Meng Huo, who incorporated the remnants of the rebel forces into his own.

-Zhuge Liang knew that Meng Huo was popular and respected among the locals in the Nanzhong region, so he wanted to let him live.
-After Meng Huo was captured, Zhuge Liang showed him around the Shu camp and asked him what he thought.
-Meng Huo replied: "Before this, I knew nothing about your army, which was why I lost.
+Zhuge Liang knew that Meng Huo was popular and respected among the locals in the Nanzhong region and so he wanted to let him live.
+After Meng Huo was captured, Zhuge Liang showed him around the Shu camp and asked what he thought.
+Meng Huo replied, "Before this, I knew nothing about your army, which was why I lost.
 Now that you have shown me around your camp, I know the conditions of your army and will be able to defeat you easily."
-Zhuge Liang laughed, released him and allowed him to return for another battle.
+Zhuge Liang laughed, released him, and allowed him to return for another battle.
 The same cycle repeated for a total of seven times.
-On the seventh time, Meng Huo surrendered and told Zhuge Liang: "Sir, you have shown me Heaven's might.
+On the seventh time, Meng Huo surrendered and told Zhuge Liang, "Sir, you have shown me Heaven's might.
 The people of the south will never rebel again."
 Zhuge Liang then led his forces towards Dian Lake in triumph.